David Josef Bach: Upbringing in Imperial Vienna

+In Lehmanns Wohnungsanzeiger, Eduard was listed at Schreygasse 12b as a bookkeeper, perhaps for his wife's family business, where he may have previously worked as a clerk.
+The family changed apartments in Leopoldstadt, historically a Jewish ghetto: he was next listed as a hatmaker at Kaiser-Franz-Straße 30 in 1882 and at Pazmanitengasse 3 in 1883.
+By 1893, his widow was likely supporting her school-aged children, aided by relatives, with a dry goods store.

+Bach played piano but regretted a late start.
+He followed Max into the Akademisches Gymnasium in 1884, where he read Felix Dahn, Georg Ebers, Gustav Freytag, and Joseph Victor von Scheffel.
+He recalled its clerical conservativism—a history professor bristled at Josephinism—amid "yellow" (liberal or anti-clerical) hegemony.
+He described his peers as mostly Jewish boys who first learned to support the pope but then, later, (pan-)German nationalism.
+Still, he wrote, they cared more about Burgtheater matinees than politics, even amid anarchist scares.

-Bach was born in 1874 in Lviv (then Lemberg, capital of Austrian Galicia) to Jewish parents.
-As a boy, Bach was a close friend of the young Arnold Schoenberg, who later named him as one of the three friends (the other two were Oskar Adler and Alexander von Zemlinsky) who greatly influenced him in his youthful explorations of music and literature.
-Describing him as "A linguist, a philosopher, a connoisseur of literature, and a mathematician" as well as "a good musician", Schoenberg paid tribute to his friend by saying that it was Bach who furnished his character with "the ethical and moral power needed to withstand vulgarity and commonplace popularity" (My Evolution, 1949).
+Arnold Schoenberg remembered Bach as one of three friends, including Oskar Adler and Alexander von Zemlinsky, who influenced his youthful explorations of music and literature.
+Describing him as a "linguist, a philosopher, a connoisseur of literature, and a mathematician" as well as "a good musician", Schoenberg paid tribute to his friend by saying that it was Bach who furnished his character with "the ethical and moral power needed to withstand vulgarity and commonplace popularity" (My Evolution, 1949).

 Early studies and career

-After studying Natural Sciences at the University of Vienna, where he was influenced by Ernst Mach, Bach became a journalist, being appointed as the music critic of the Arbeiter-Zeitung ('Worker's Newspaper') in 1904 after the death of Josef Scheu (1841–1904).
-As a loyal supporter of Schoenberg and of the slightly older Gustav Mahler, he supported contemporary music in a city where performances of 'modern' works would sometimes be disrupted by noisy protests.
+After studying Natural Sciences at the University of Vienna, where he was influenced by Ernst Mach, Bach became a journalist, being appointed as the music critic of the Arbeiter-Zeitung ('Worker's Newspaper') in 1904 after the death of Josef Scheu (musician and Social Democrat, 1841–1904; brother of activist Andreas Scheu).

+Bach supported contemporary music in a city where performances of 'modern' works would sometimes be disrupted by noisy protests.
+He was a loyal supporter of the slightly older Gustav Mahler and Schoenberg.

 Socialist

 An active socialist dedicated to making the arts accessible to the working classes, it was Bach who instituted the Arbeiter-Symphonie-Konzerte ('Workers' Symphony Concerts') in Vienna in 1905.
 His wide-ranging activities earned him the hostility of right-wing groups, who denounced his artistic programme as part of a "Jewish conspiracy" to undermine traditional Austrian culture.
-Such accusations were all the more vehement because Bach was also one of the earliest members of the Vienna Psychoanalytical Association which met under the aegis of Sigmund Freud and whose members were mostly Jewish.
+Such accusations were all the more vehement because Bach was also one of the earliest members of the Vienna Psychoanalytic Society, which met under the aegis of Sigmund Freud and whose members were mostly Jewish.